FriedrichAlvarez/WIE-are-Makers-RobotCars/Lesson 1 - Servo Motor.md

 ##  Objectives

 * Understand what a servo motor is and how it works.
-* Learn how to control a servo using the `Servo` library in Arduino.
+* Learn how to control a servo using the `Servo` library in TinkerCAD.
 * Use a `for` loop to create a sweeping motion from 0° to 180°.
 * Learn how `delay()` affects motion speed and servo behavior.
 * Practice timing and smooth control without damaging the motor.